vatpac-technology/sops/docs/terminal/sydney.md

     **HWD:** "Sydney Departures gday, helicopter HWD, passing 800ft on the Harbour Bridge 5 outbound, request South Harbour Sector"
     **SY TCU:** "HWD, Departures, identified, onwards clearance South Harbour Sector"
     **HWD:** "Onwards clearance South Harbour Sector, HWD"

+### Hospital Helipads
+The Sydney CTR contains a number of hospital helipads to the west, north, and east of YSSY.

+Helicopters arriving to hospitals inside ADC's jurisdiction should be cleared for a visual approach by **SY TCU** and transferred to **SY ADC** when suitable.
+During times of poor weather, helicopters should be cleared for the ILS approach to the closest runway with an expectation of breaking off the approach and tracking to the hospital when they become visual. **SY TCU** should clear the helicopter for the ILS, then transfer the aircraft to **SY ADC**, who will facilitate the final tracking to the helipad.
+Ensure that this expectation is clearly communicated to ADC through hotline coordination.

+Helicopters departing from a hospital in ADC's jurisdiction and intending to enter SY TCU CTA will be coordinated by ADC prior to receiving airways clearance.
+Consider any restrictions such as amended outbound tracking instructions or amended levels which will ensure separation assurance (including requesting ADC to maintain a visual separation standard with the aircraft on departure), then release the aircraft when able.

+!!! example
+    *RSCU209 is a VFR AW139 helicopter outbound from St George Hospital (YXSG) for Orange (YORG) at A045.*
+    <span class="hotline">**SY ADC** -> **SY TCU**</span>: "Next, helicopter RSCU209, outbound from St George Hospital for the west"
+    <span class="hotline">**SY TCU** -> **SY ADC**</span>: "RSCU209, A030"
+    <span class="hotline">**SY ADC** -> **SY TCU**</span>: "A030, RSCU209"

 </details>

 <details markdown="1">